Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 3

-**Goal:** The password for the next level is stored in a hidden file in the inhere directory.
+**Goal:** The password for the next level is stored in a `hidden file` in the `inhere` directory.

-On logging in, I found that in the home directory there is another directory named `inhere` and suprisingly it's empty!.
-Thus I tried the `ll` commad to show all the hidden files in the folder and there it was, the file name was `..Hiding-From-You`.
-And on to level 4
+Upon logging in, I noticed a directory named `inhere` in the home directory, which initially appeared empty.
+To reveal hidden files, I used the `ll` command, which displayed a hidden file named `..Hiding-From-You`.
+Reading this file provided the password for level 4:

 ```bash
 ll